 sport clothing companies, they originally began as small, garage-based silk screen shirt printing

 skaters/surfers/snowboarders who enjoyed the counter culture they were a part of.
-These company’s
+These companies

 origin stories reflect the culture their founders were a part of and loved so much.
-But a lot has changed
+But, a lot has changed

 since then.
 Their popularity and success catapulted them into the major leagues and most have been